 Castles, fortresses and medieval churches are located in Cori, Fondi, Maenza, Priverno with the Fossanova Abbey, Minturno and Sermoneta.

-Excellent are the sausages from Monte San Biagio and other towns of Latina province, prepared using the best part of the pig, spiced with coriander and preserved in oil.
+Excellent are the sausages from Monte San Biagio and other towns in Latina Province, prepared using the best part of the pig, spiced with coriander and preserved in oil.
 Traditional sweets are mostly dry biscuits or cookies, apple fritters, classic and fried doughnuts, and wine doughnuts, some of which are available mainly during local festivities.

-Wine production includes many local DOC, including the Aprilia Trebbiano and Merlot and Circeo Trebbiano, a selection of white, red and rosé wines.
-Also known are Moscato di Terracina, one of the most representative I.G.T. wines, and Aleatico.
+The Province's D.O.C. wines are many, including the Aprilia Trebbiano,Merlot and Circeo Trebbiano, a selection of white, red and rosé wines.
+Moscato di Terracina, one of the most representative I.G.T. wines, and Aleatico are also well-known.

 Nel Museo del Risorgimento, casa natale di Giuseppe Mazzini, si presenta al pubblico il dipinto ‘Il Bacio’ nella versione del 1861.
 L’opera divenne ben presto simbolo delle lotte risorgimentali e dell'idea comune di nazione e di libertà che si andava consolidando nel paese unificato.
 La mostra ...